Luis Arraez Player Props: Marlins vs. Giants

-The Miami Marlins, including Luis Arraez (batting .438 in his past 10 games, with three doubles, a triple, a home run, four walks and five RBI), take on starting pitcher Alex Wood and the San Francisco Giants at LoanDepot park, Tuesday at 6:40 PM ET.
+Luis Arraez -- batting .457 with three doubles, a triple, a home run, four walks and five RBI in his past 10 games -- will be in action for the Miami Marlins against the San Francisco Giants, with Alex Cobb on the mound, on April 19 at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+He had two hits (going 2-for-4) in his last game against the Giants.

 Luis Arraez Game Info & Props vs. the Giants